-- (1) The amounts shown are the fair value of stock awards on the date of grant.
-Fair value is calculated by multiplying the number of shares of stock granted by the closing price of our common stock on the date of grant.
+(2) The amounts shown are the fair value of stock awards and stock options on the date of grant.
+Fair value of stock awards is calculated by multiplying the number of shares of stock granted by the closing price of our common stock on the date of grant.
+Fair value of stock option is calculated based on a Black-Scholes Merton Valuation Model.
 The shares of common stock were issued under our 2006 Plan.
-Information regarding the vesting schedules for the named executive officers is included in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End-2010" table below.
-No stock awards were made to the named executive officers in 2009. - (2) Except as contained in the table, the value of perquisites and other personal benefits was less than \$10,000 in aggregate for each of the named executive officers. - (3) Amount represents matching 401K funds. - (4) Mr. McGregor was appointed as our Interim Chief Financial Officer on April 21, 2009 and as our Chief Financial Officer on November 19, 2009.
+Information regarding the vesting schedules for the named executive officers is included in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End-2011" table below.

+(3) Except as contained in the table, the value of perquisites and other personal benefits was less than \$10,000 in aggregate for each of the named executive officers.

+(4) Amount represents matching 401K funds.